10 Snakes Which Are Easy To Feed In Captivity

 Source: iNaturalist user Thomas Koffel – CC BY 4.0

-A lot of US kingsnakes (Lampropeltis family) look similar, but prairie kingsnakes are distinctive in several ways.
+A lot of US kingsnakes (Lampropeltis genus) look similar, but prairie kingsnakes are distinctive in several ways.
 They’re browner in colour, overlaid with unevenly shaped, darker brown blotches.
-They’re a burrower which spends over 60% of time underground, usually in grassy meadows or spacious woodlands.
+They’re skillful burrowers which spend over 60% of their time underground, usually in grassy meadows or spacious woodlands.

-Finally, they’re the most heavily mammal-eating kingsnake, which makes them an easy (though not too common) captive serpent to maintain.
+Finally, this is the most heavily mammal-eating kingsnake, which makes it an easy (though not too common) captive serpent to maintain.
 Prairie kingsnakes prey on small, scurrying mammals like eastern moles, northern short-tailed shrews and white-footed mice.
 The house mouse (Mus musculus) is also confirmed wild prey, and literally the species sold by pet shops in bulk.

 8 Hispaniola boa